orggue/adidas-zaragoza/kubernetes-essentials/04_services.md

 ## Creating and Managing Services

 In this section you will create a `hello-node` service and "expose" the `hello-node` Pod.

 You will learn how to:

 * Create a service.
-* Use label and selectors to expose a limited set of Pods externally.
+* Use labels and selectors to expose Pods.

 ----